callumenator/dabble/readme.md

 Variable declarations are replaced by code which places the variables on the heap, and references to existing variables are redirected to point at these heap copies.
 User type declarations and functions are extracted verbatim to be placed at module scope.
 All other statements are placed inside a dummy main function.

-The parsed/modified code is then written to a temporary .d file, and compiled into a DLL.
-If compilation succeeds, the DLL is loaded into memory, and the dummy main function is called.
+The parsed/modified code is then written to a temporary .d file, and compiled into a shared library.
+If compilation succeeds, the library is loaded into memory, and the dummy main function is called.
 Some attempt is made to catch exceptions thrown inside the user's code, for example to trap range violations.

 If the user's code resulted in a value, that value is printed to the screen.
 Else, 'OK' is printed to indicate success.
 The loop then continues.